What Is Microphone Monitoring? Definition, Purpose, And Benefits

 One way to test the system is by conducting audio checks at different locations where the microphones are installed.
 This can be done by playing a test tone or speaking into a microphone and verifying that the audio is being accurately captured and transmitted to the monitoring devices.
 Any issues or discrepancies should be promptly addressed to maintain the integrity of the system.

-Additionally, periodic audits of the system should be performed to ensure that all components are in working order.
+Additionally, periodic audits of the system should be performed to ensure that all are in working order.
 This includes checking the connections, cables, and control units for any signs of damage or wear.
 Regular maintenance and cleaning of the microphones can also contribute to their longevity and optimal performance.

 Monitoring System Performance